 I usually quadruple the recipe and, after putting together all the lasagnas, freeze 3 of them.
 Last time I made lasagna I made 4 small individual size lasagnas as well so the kids can pull them out of the freezer and cook them when they're craving lasagna.

 I usually keep most of these ingredients on hand in my pantry or freezer.
-Gather your ingredients and make any substitutions you need to.
+Gather your ingredients for this cheesy lasagna recipe with cottage cheese and make any substitutions you need to.
+This is a no egg lasagna recipe.

 - small yellow onion: Chop the onion.
 You'll only need half of a large onion.